 Racial reconciliation is not always easy, yet it's something Scott Pollard believes we are called to do as believers.
 As a member of Kingdom Partners, a group that invites pastors into friendships with one another, he began to learn about life from different perspectives, even inviting his newfound pastor friends to preach to his congregation at Journey Church.
 Some of what they said did not always go over well with everyone.
 Yet pastor Pollard still sees fruit from the efforts.
 Reconciliation is not always fun, but it is a great and rewarding thing to do.
 Find out more about Kingdom Partners HERE

-Mornings with Tabi helps start your day with spiritual encouragement, fresh conversation on current topics, and Christ-centered music.
-Join Tabi Upton for traffic updates, weather, community events, interviews, and features, as well as opportunities to join the conversation!
+Mornings with Tom and Tabi helps start your day with spiritual encouragement, fresh conversation on current topics, and Christ-centered music.
+Join Tom McElligott and Tabi Upton for traffic updates, weather, community events, interviews, and features, as well as opportunities to join the conversation!